Updated: Mar 31

 Cryptocurrencies transactions are peer to peer so there is no intermediary needed to facilitate the transaction and to charge you a fee to do so.
 With cryptocurrencies, you have true and absolute control over your money when held in a secure wallet and it can never be frozen or seized.
 But, along with absolute control comes responsibility, it is up to you and you alone to take the steps necessary to keep your cryptocurrency safe.
 If you are careless you could lose a lot of money.

-As I said, for now, cryptocurrencies are still in their infancy and in what I would call the early adopter's phase but as cryptocurrencies become more widely accepted and used I believe they will offer everyone a second choice.
+As I said, for now, cryptocurrencies are still in their infancy, I would say late in the innovators phase or at the beginning of the early adopter's phase but as cryptocurrencies become more widely accepted and used I believe they will offer everyone a second choice.
 It does not have to be one or the other either, for many people cryptocurrencies could be used as another way to diversify their wealth.
 But for some people on this planet, I believe cryptocurrencies will be life-changing, and that truly is a gift!